-I picked up There Eyes Were Watching God with a little prejudice.
+I picked up Their Eyes Were Watching God with a little prejudice.
 I’m not talking racial prejudice, but prejudice against the kind of story I thought this book was going to contain.
 First, it was about a black woman, Janie, who was born into a difficult time and situation.
 Clearly I would have to suffer the horrible things that would happen to Janie throughout her life as I read.
 Second, it was a literary love story.
 This meant that the “love” would be full of darkness like in Wuthering Heights.
-I was wrong about both of these possibilities as well as several other possibilities as the story went on.
+I was wrong about both of these possibilities.
 I was delighted by how wrong I was.
-In Their Eyes Were Watching God, Zora Neal Hurston gave me the perfect gift—a gift that you need but didn’t know that you wanted.
-What a beautifully written story.
+In Their Eyes Were Watching God, Zora Neal Hurston gave me the perfect gift—a gift that you needed but didn’t know that you wanted.

 It seemed like I had the right to expect the worst when I see a beautiful, unprotected, black girl thrown out into a world that has no mercy on such girls.
 I’ve read other stories of such girls and the ugly things that they had to endure.
 They usually end with the girl persevering, finding her strength, and standing tall at the end.
 These stories are fine, but I wasn’t in the mood to read another.
 In chapter two during the beautifully written scene where Janie is becoming aware of her sexuality, I almost quit reading the book.
 “Here is where it begins,” I thought.